Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Discussion

 \section{Discussion}

-The explosion of data and the proposal of lower precision deep learning algorithms to speed up computations has made scientists rethink ignoring rounding error.

-In this paper, we study the effects of relying on an average rounded to the nearest non-negative integer times $n$ measurements to get $U$ as a proxy of total counts.
-We derive expressions for $P(U=u), \operatorname{E}(U)$, and $\operatorname{Var}(U)$.
+The explosion of data and the proposal of lower-precision deep learning algorithms to speed up computations has made scientists rethink ignoring rounding error.
+In this paper, we study the effects of relying on an average rounded to the nearest non-negative integer times $n$ measurements to obtain $U$ as a proxy of total counts.
+We derive expressions for $P(U=u), G_U(s), \operatorname{E}(U)$, and $\operatorname{Var}(U)$.
 As far as we know, this is the first time the effect of rounding is assessed for discrete random variables.
 Conditions when rounding error is negligible and when it is not, are presented.
-Most notably, if $X_k$ are iid non-negative discrete random variables with finite mean $\lambda$ and finite variance $\sigma^2$ we find that when $n$ is much larger than $\lambda$, $\operatorname{Var}(U) >> \operatorname{Var}(Y)$ when $\lambda \approx I + 0.5$.
-Also, when $n$ is much larger than $\lambda$, fractional parts of $\lambda$ less than 0.5 will result in $\operatorname{E}(U) << n \lambda$, and fractional parts greater than 0.5 will result in $\operatorname{E}(U) >> n \lambda$.
-For a long time it was considered that rounding had negligible consequences in statistical inference.
-Yet the alternating series found in $\operatorname{E}(U)$ and $\operatorname{Var}(U)$ can result in an oscillating behavior dependent on $n$ and parameter values; which can significantly alter statistical inference as the three examples demonstrate.
-Studies have reached similar conclusions assessing impact of rounding error on continuous variables and statistical inference \cite{wang2013density,tricker1998effect}.
-As illustrated through the excess deaths example, rounding may result in significant first order bias as well.
-Equation (\ref{eq:excd}) combined with the work from \cite{janson06} may elucidate the influence of rounding when comparing means from two different continuous random variables.
+For a long time, it was considered that rounding had negligible consequences in statistical inference.
+Yet the alternating series found in $G_U(s)$ and the moments of $U$ can result in an oscillating behavior dependent on $n$ and parameter values, which can significantly alter statistical inference as the two examples demonstrate.
+Studies have reached similar conclusions assessing the impact of rounding error on continuous variables and statistical inference \citep{wang2013density,tricker1998effect}.
+As illustrated through the excess deaths example, rounding may result in significant first-order bias as well.
+Equation (\ref{eq:excd}) combined with the work from \cite{janson06} may elucidate the influence of rounding when comparing the means of two different continuous random variables.